 Monday, June 4, 2018

 Don Downing and AALA member William Chaney are two of the four court-appointed co-lead and litigation class counsel in the In re Syngenta AG MIR 162 MDL proceedings pending in Kansas Federal Court.
-In this webinar, they will review the history of the case and summarize the key points of the recently announced, historic $1.51 billion class action settlement reached on behalf of producers, grain elevators and ethanol plants.
-In particular, they will discuss the allocations of the settlement amount, identify the key claims, objection and opt-out deadlines and explain the easy and simple procedures for practitioners, producers and industry participants to complete the claims forms in order to participate in the settlement.
+In this webinar, they reviewed the history of the case and summarized the key points of the recently announced, historic $1.51 billion class action settlement reached on behalf of producers, grain elevators and ethanol plants.
+In particular, they discussed the allocations of the settlement amount, identify the key claims, objection and opt-out deadlines and explained the easy and simple procedures for practitioners, producers and industry participants to complete the claims forms in order to participate in the settlement.

 In this webinar, practitioners, producers and other industry participants heard discussion of: